From visiting ancient castles to skiing down some awesome slopes, here is our list of the best things to do in Kanazawa!

 Best Accommodation – Where to Stay in Kanazawa

-In terms of location, we recommend staying closer to sightseeing spots rather than the main train station.
+In terms of location, we recommend staying closer to sightseeing spots rather than the main Kanazawa station.

 This is so that you can revisit some of these beautiful places without having to trek further out.

-The city is linked well by public transport so you can also take buses to get to the train station if needed.
+The city is linked well by public transport so you can also take buses to get to the Kanazawa station if needed.
+The main train station, Kanazawa Station, is well linked to other locations around Japan.

 Accommodation in Japan can usually be summed as clean and simple.